-Comment # Section Section Paragraph# Paragraph's Sentence # Sentence Starts with, " Comment Response to Comment 22 4.10 Depletions of Interconnected Surface Water Monitoring Network · ' It is appreciated by this reviewer that the lack of any surface water gage stations on the Cuyama River in the Basin is recognized as an impediment to accurate Comment noted.
-23 Appendix X would have yielded different conclusions.
+Comment # Section Section Paragraph# Paragraph's Sentence # Sentence Starts with, " Comment Response to Comment 22 4.10 Depletions of Interconnected Surface Water Monitoring Network It is appreciated by this reviewer that the lack of any surface water gage stations on the Cuyama River in the Basin is recognized as an impediment to accurate modeling.
+No amount of numeric estimating can make up for the lack of real data points.
+When can we see these new stream gages installed?
+Comment noted.
+23 Appendix X lwould have vielded different conclusions.
 With only six actual field sites visited, this was not a significant field verification and the aerial imagery analysis was Comment noted.
 A more detailed analysis of GDEs can be performed during implementation if the Board chooses to do so.